shaloo/docs.arcana/docs/faq/ca/faq.md

     {{config.extra.arcana.company_name}} CA SDK must use a third-party wallet for blockchain transactions.

-??? an-faq "How does a dApp access unified balance for a user account?"
+??? an-faq "How can a Web3 app enable unified balance for a user account?"

-    The dApp must download and integrate with the CA-SDK and use the EIP-1193 provider to access the unified balance in the context of an authenticated user.
+    The app must download, install and integrate with the CA-SDK.
+Then use the EIP-1193 provider to access the unified balance in the context of an authenticated user.
 See {% include "./text-snippets/casdkref_url.md" %}
     and [[web-ca-usage-guide|the usage guide]] for details.